jfortunato/esbuild-plugin-manifest/README.md

 Default: `undefined`

 A custom Function to create the manifest.
 The passed function should match the signature of `(entries: {[key: string]: string}) => Object`; and can return anything as long as it's serialisable by `JSON.stringify`.

+### `options.useOutExtension`

+Type: `Boolean`

+Default: `false`

+By default, we use the extension of the input file (entrypoint) for the manifest key.
+This option will use the extension of the output file instead.

+### `options.append`

+Type: `Boolean`

+Default: `false`

+By default, we will overwrite the manifest file if it already exists.
+This option will append to the existing manifest file instead and only overwrite the entries that have changed.